akrisrn/v-no/README.md

 Demo and documentation：https://akrisrn.github.io/v-no-doc/?conf=en

-(It is work in progress, and English edition is just an empty shell for now.
+(It is a work in progress, and English edition is just an empty shell for now.
 I will translate it when Chinese edition has done.)

 ## Main features